mandiant/flare-fakenet-ng/docs/internals.md

 ### Linux Diverter Composition

+The Linux Diverter creates `LinuxDiverterNfqueue` objects within its `start()` method to call hook functions which each create a `PacketHandler` object and call its `handle_pkt()` method.
+This performs standard pre- and post-callback packet processing (like extracting the IP version and next protocol number), and provides a standard set of information to the network and transport layer callbacks that perform the real work.
+More details follow.

 The Linux Diverter implementation comprises the following classes:
 * `DiverterBase` (`diverters/diverterbase.py`) - will facilitate common ancestry
   and refactoring of common code between Windows, Linux, and any other future